NeoVier/LFC01/README.md

 Create an application, with a GUI, to manipulate Finite Automata, Regular Grammars, Regular Expressions, Context-Free Grammars and Stack Automata.

+- First delivery

-1. Reading, writing and editing AF, GR and ER
+  1. [ ] Reading, writing and editing AF, GR and ER
-2. Converting AFND (with and without epsilon) to AFD
+  2. [x] Converting AFND (with and without epsilon) to AFD
-3. Converting AFD to GR and GR to AFND
+  3. [ ] Converting AFD to GR and GR to AFND
-4. Recognizing sentences in AF
+  4. [x] Recognizing sentences in AF
-5. Minimizing AFD
+  5. [ ] Minimizing AFD
-6. AFD union and intersection
+  6. [ ] AFD union and intersection
-7. Converting ER to AFD (using syntactic tree-based algorithm)
+  7. [ ] Converting ER to AFD (using syntactic tree-based algorithm)

+- Second delivery

-8. Reading, writing and editing GLC
+  1. [ ] Reading, writing and editing GLC
-9. Transforming GLC to a GLC in normal Chomsky form
+  2. [ ] Transforming GLC to a GLC in normal Chomsky form
-10. Left-recursion elimination
+  3. [ ] Left-recursion elimination
-11. Factoration
+  4. [ ] Factoration
-12. Recognizing sentences in AP (implementing one of the analysis tables)
+  5. [ ] Recognizing sentences in AP (implementing one of the analysis tables)

 ### Notes